Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly is a script used to current directory content in long formats with numeric ids and hidden files, 6-firstdirectory is a script that creates a directory named my_first_directory in the /tmp/ directory, 7-movethatfile is a script that move the file betty from /tmp/ to /tmp/my_first_directory,
+5-listfilesdigitonly is a script used to current directory content in long formats with numeric ids and hidden files, 6-firstdirectory is a script that creates a directory named my_first_directory in the /tmp/ directory, 7-movethatfile is a script that move the file betty from /tmp/ to /tmp/my_first_directory, 8-firstdelete is a script that delete the file betty,